Table of Contents

 These foods include white rice, yogurt, boiled potatoes with skin, plain canned Organic Pumpkins, rice water, etc.

 When should you take your dog to the veterinarian or when it’s time to be concerned?

-If diarrhea persists for more than a day and you spot dark colored stool or blood in stool, reduced appetite or significant weight loss, don’t delay to visit your veterinarian.
+If diarrhea persists for more than a day and you spot dark-colored stool or blood in the stool, reduced appetite or significant weight loss, don’t delay to visit your veterinarian.
 These might be the result of some internal infections.
 And if your dog is small, you must remain more conscious.

 How can I protect my dog from Diarrhea?

 Having diarrhea at times is quite normal and even healthy dogs suffer from diarrhea sometimes.
 But with some precautions, you can control or reduce the occurrence of diarrhea.